1. Get a free key at https://api.attestd.io/portal/login

 A deploy gate is a single point in a pipeline.
 It can be bypassed, disabled, or removed.
 It only fires when something is about to happen.

-A security perception layer is part of how a system understands the world. attestd is designed to be called anywhere a system needs to reason about software risk — not just before a deploy, but before any decision where the safety of a component is relevant context.
+A security perception layer is part of how a system understands the world. attestd is designed to be called anywhere a system needs to reason about software risk: not only before a deploy, but before any decision where the safety of a component is relevant context.

 - ×Fires once per pipeline run